Board of Directors

 Mae Nakahata – Vice Chair

-Mae Nakahata is the Director of Agricultural Research and Crop Control for HC&S, a position she has held since 1984.
+Mae Nakahata is an Agronomist at Alexander and Baldwin, LLC Diversified Agriculture.
+She is formerly the Director of Agricultural Research and Crop Control for HC&S, a position she has held since 1984.
 As such, she is responsible for the overall health and nutrition of the 35,000-acre plantation, including its variety selection program and the management of pests through breeding and biological control.
 Most recently she oversees the company's efforts in Energy Crop development.

 Meredith Ching – Secretary